- Open Access

-The best network structure and parameters for each database
+Table 4 shows the optimal network structure and parameters for each FV.

 According to the performance of the classifiers as determined by means of the ROC curves (Figure 5) and the final images obtained (Figure 6), the proposed method is a promising alternative for automatically detecting MCs in ROIs extracted from digitized mammograms.
 This method involves several techniques that contribute to the MCs detection stage.
 The image segmentation stage is one of the most difficult stage when using partitional clustering algorithms, because these clustering algorithms are applied in the features space.
 Therefore, if the image contains noise or is not very homogeneous, image segmentation by clustering can be inaccurate.
 Thus, an image processing technique based on mathematical morphology was used to solve this problem.
 In the segmentation stage, two partitional clustering algorithms were used: k-means and PFCM.
 The k-means is the most popular technique, and its advantages and drawbacks are well known.
 With the PFCM, a new method for image segmentation called image sub-segmentation was used, in which the degrees of typicality of each data point were used to partition an image into two regions: one region with tissue suspected of harboring MCs and the other with normal (healthy) tissue.
 Then, the most atypical data points (pixels) of each region were identified; these data include possible abnormalities present in these regions, especially the region suspected of possessing MCs, because these atypical data, or abnormalities, represent the pixels belonging to potential MCs.
 For the ROI images used in this paper, both clustering algorithms used to perform image segmentation gave good results, although these results depend largely on good feature extraction and, in this paper, on the image enhancement stage.
 Once the MCs were detected from the original ROIs, window-based features such as the mean and standard deviation were extracted, which were then used as input vectors in a classifier.
 To perform this classification task, ANNs proved to be an excellent alternative.
 In this paper, a classifier based on the MLP was used.
 In the ROI images, the MCs class represented a lower percentage of pixels with respect to the number of pixels belonging to the healthy or normal tissue class.
 Therefore, balancing between patterns belonging to the MCs class and to the NT class was performed to obtain better results during the classification stage.
 Finally, according to the results obtained by applying our proposed method to these ROI images, the implemented method can detect pixels corresponding to microcalcifications or healthy tissue, thus fulfilling the aim of this paper.